-We could be an emerging growth company until the last day of the fiscal year following the fifth anniversary after our initial public offering (June 30, 2019) or until the earliest of (1) the last day of the fiscal year in which we have annual gross revenue of \$1 billion or more, (2) the date on which we have, during the previous three-year period, issued more than \$1 billion in non-convertible debt or (3) the date on which we are deemed to be a large accelerated filer under the federal securities laws.
-We will qualify as a large accelerated filer as of the first day of the first fiscal year after we have more than \$700 million in outstanding common equity held by our non-affiliates.
-The value of our outstanding common equity will be measured each year on the last day of our second fiscal quarter.
+We could be an emerging growth company until the last day of the fiscal year following the fifth anniversary after our initial public offering (June 30, 2019) or until the earliest of (1) the last day of the fiscal year in which we have annual gross revenue of \$1.0 billion or more, (2) the date on which we have, during the previous three-year period, issued more than \$1.0 billion in non-convertible debt or (3) the date on which we are deemed to be a large accelerated filer under the federal securities laws, which requires, among other things, the market value of our common stock held by non-affiliates to be at least \$700.0 million as of the last business day of our second fiscal quarter.
+We would qualify as a large accelerated filer as of the first day of the first fiscal year after we have more than \$700.0 million in our outstanding common equity held by our non-affiliates on the last business day of our second fiscal quarter.
+We expect that we will no longer qualify as an emerging growth company as of June 30, 2019.